-When partially digested food from the stomach arrives in your small intestine, your small intestine produces a hormone called secretin.
+When partially digested food from your stomach arrives in your small intestine, your small intestine produces a hormone called secretin.
 Secretin makes your pancreas release a fluid that contains inactive digestive enzymes and bicarbonates.
-This fluid moves from the pancreas into the upper portion of the small intestine (the duodenum).
-The fluids neutralize stomach acids to activate pancreatic enzymes.
-These enzymes help break the food down and absorb its nutrients.
-(LTO 2, MH)
+This fluid moves from your pancreas into the upper portion of your small intestine, your duodenum.
+The fluids neutralize your stomach acids to activate your pancreatic enzymes.
+These enzymes help your body break food down and absorb its nutrients.

 Some pancreatic diseases such as cystic fibrosis, chronic pancreatitis, and pancreatic cancer make it harder for your pancreas to respond to secretin.
-When this happens, the pancreas cannot deliver enough digestive enzymes to the small intestine to help in the digestion process.
+When this happens, your pancreas can’t deliver enough digestive enzymes to your small intestine to help the digestion process.
 This is called pancreatic insufficiency.

-Cystic fibrosis (CF), pancreatitis (inflammation of the pancreas), and pancreatic cancer may cause pancreatic insufficiency.
-(MP)
+Cystic fibrosis (CF), pancreatitis, and pancreatic cancer can cause pancreatic insufficiency.

-If you have chronic pancreatitis or pancreatic cancer, you may have tissue damage to the cells that produce enzymes.
-You may also have damage to the duct that delivers enzymes to the small intestine.
-If you have this damage, you may not have enough pancreatic enzymes to properly digest food in the duodenum.
-In adults, this condition is most commonly associated with pancreatitis.
-However, damage can also be caused by pancreatic cancer, which is less common.
-(LTO 2)
+If you have chronic pancreatitis or pancreatic cancer, you may have damage to the cells that produce pancreatic enzymes.
+You may also have damage to the duct that delivers these enzymes to your small intestine.
+This will lead to insufficient pancreatic enzymes in your small intestine to properly digest food.
+In adults, pancreatic insufficiency is most commonly associated with pancreatitis.
+However, less often, damage can also be caused by pancreatic cancer.

 If your test results are abnormal, this means you have some degree of pancreatic insufficiency.
-(MH, MP) Abnormal results may mean you have cystic fibrosis, pancreatitis, or pancreatic cancer, but abnormal results are not enough for a doctor to diagnose these diseases.
+Abnormal results may mean you have CF, pancreatitis, or pancreatic cancer.
+However, abnormal results from this test alone are not enough for your doctor to diagnose these diseases.
 They’ll need to perform other tests to learn what’s causing your pancreatic insufficiency.

-If your doctor tests you for pancreatitis, your testing will usually begin with blood work.
-According to the Mayo Clinic, you will also undergo stool testing and other radiology tests.
-(Mayo)
+If your doctor suspects you have pancreatitis, they’ll probably conduct blood work.
+You may also undergo stool testing and other imaging tests.

-Many symptoms of pancreatic cancer are similar to those of pancreatitis.
 If you have chronic pancreatitis, you have a higher-than-normal risk of contracting pancreatic cancer.
-If your doctor believes you might have pancreatic cancer, he or she will order other tests, including a biopsy of the pancreas.
-(Mayo)
+If your doctor believes you might have pancreatic cancer, they’ll order other tests, such as a biopsy of your pancreas.